 2.7.
 Who is responsible for the processing of your data?
 (Controller)

-The test bed support team operating under the ISA² Action 2016.25 "Interoperability Test Bed" that is itself a part of the European Commission's Unit D.2 of DIGIT.
+The test bed support team operating under the Interoperable Europe's "Interoperability Test Bed" Action that is itself a part of the European Commission's Unit B.2 of DIGIT.
 In addition to this support requests that you submit will also be treated by your community's configured support staff (if provided).

 2.8.
 What are the contact points for questions or complaints?

 If you have concerns about the processing of your personal information in the test bed, feel free to contact the test bed team at DIGIT-ITB@ec.europa.eu.
 Issues may also be addressed to:

 Directorate-General for Informatics, European Commission, 1049 Bruxelles/Brussel, Belgium

 Complaints, in case of conflict, can be addressed